Human Development Counseling (HDC)

 HDC 534.
 Introduction To Family Counseling.
 3 Hours.

 Major techniques of family counseling with emphasis on integration of theoretical constructs and therapeutic skills.
 Lecture, demonstration, and laboratory learning approaches used.
 Students analyze a family system and present projects demonstrating comprehension of systems-based theory and practice.
 Required for students enrolled in the MCFC concentration.
 Course Information: Restricted to Graduate students.
-Prerequisite: HDC 501.
+Prerequisites: HDC 501.

 HDC 535.
 Child and Adolescent Counseling.
 3 Hours.